Hundreds of cannabis compounds have been discovered, and only a few have received the spotlight they deserve.

 Maybe people will be able to find a way to cultivate a CBN-rich strain in the near future.
 Another idea is making a strain that is susceptible to converting THC to CBN more easily.
 With all that’s been done in the last five years in regards to CBD research, I am confident someone will figure out a way past this hurdle soon.

 CBN May Work as a Sleep Aid

 The research in this particular area is lacking, but current results have shown CBN’s potential impacts on treating sleep disorders.
-The researchers have claimed CBN, based on limited research, is an effective pain-reliever, anti-inflammatory, and sleep improving cannabinoid.
+The researchers have claimed CBN, based on limited research, is an effective sleep improving cannabinoid.

 The research is weak, but it is moving in the right direction.
-CBN is a great cannabinoid that has the potential to treat multiple ailment conditions.
+CBN is a great cannabinoid that has the potential to help people get a better night’s sleep.

 CBN vs CBD | What is the Difference?

-Both of these cannabinoids share multiple similarities that belong to two different origins.
-The researches have shown that both have the potential for numerous health benefits.
+Both of these cannabinoids share multiple similarities, but are completely different cannabinoids.
+Research has shown that both have the potential for numerous health benefits.
 Here is a quick recap on everything we went over:

-We are hoping that the claims will be further substantiated with a comprehensive study.
+We are hoping that more medical claims will be further substantiated with a legitimate, comprehensive study.
 Since CBD became legal, the number of studies on cannabinoids have sky rocketed, and it’s only a matter of time before we will know more.